 Always Position Tourniquet on upper part of limb at least 2-3 inches above the bleeding site

 ACT - do not delay

 if unstoppable bleeding use a tourniquet - save a life

-* 78 minutes is the "golden hour" for tourniquets and the time after which permanent tissue damage occurs if it has not been amputated or otherwise severed.
+* 78 minutes is the "golden hour" for tourniquets (newer literature states up to 2 hours) and the time after which permanent tissue damage occurs if it has not been amputated or otherwise severed.